awsp/nWindowManager/README.md

 #### Installation
-Currently only manually installation is availabile sa I haven't publish it to NPM registry.
+Currently only manually installation is available as I haven't officially published it
 - Manual Installation
     - Clone this repo
     - Put it into your app directory